Audi: Audi AG today

 In November 2015, the U.S. Environmental Protection Agency implicated the 3-liter diesel engine versions of the 2016 Audi A6 Quattro, A7 Quattro, A8, A8L and the Q5 as further models that had emissions regulation defeat-device software installed.
 Thus, these models emitted nitrogen oxide at up to nine times the legal limit when the car detected that it was not hooked up to emissions testing equipment.

 In November 2016, Audi expressed an intention to establish an assembly factory in Pakistan, with the company's local partner acquiring land for a plant in Korangi Creek Industrial Park in Karachi.
 Approval of the plan would lead to an investment of $30 million in the new plant.
 Audi planned to cut 9,500 jobs in Germany starting from 2020 till 2025 to fund electric vehicles and digital working.

 In February 2020, Volkswagen AG announced that it plans to take over all Audi shares it does not own (totalling 0.36%) via a squeeze-out according to German stock corporation law, thus making Audi a fully owned subsidiary of the Volkswagen Group.
 This change took effect from 16 November 2020, when Audi became a wholly owned subsidiary of the Volkswagen Group.

-In January 2021, Audi announced that it is planning to sell 1 million vehicles in China in 2023, comparing to 726,000 vehicles in 2020.
+In January 2021, Audi announced that it is planning to sell one million vehicles in China in 2023, comparing to 726,000 vehicles in 2020.

+In March 2026, the company announced its plan to put the Audi A2 e-tron on sale in 2026 as a small, electric car.
+The car will follow the shape of the original A2, which was produced from 1999 until 2005.